-The student can usually apply directly through the university's online application portal if they are applying for one course.
+The student can usually apply directly through the university's online application portal if they are applying for one course in the UK.
 The application will require basic information about the student and a personal statement.
 It is likely that there will be the facility to upload supporting documents, such as transcripts and their portfolio.

-If the student would like to apply for more than one course, they should apply via the UCAS website.
-This site will guide the student through each aspect of the application stage, making the process easy to understand.
+If the student would like to apply for more than one course in the UK, they should apply via the UCAS website at www.ucas.com.
+This will guide the student through each aspect of the application stage, making the process easy to understand.